SuperDOS/Intune-USB-Creator/README.md

 **HP:** https://ftp.ext.hp.com/pub/caps-softpaq/cmit/HP_WinPE_DriverPack.html

-Extract the cab of the driver and name the folder as the model name i.e. Latitude 5350
+Extract the cab of the winpe drivers to a desired folder

 run the New-WinPEMedia script for example:
 ``` PowerShell